Alois Vocásek

-Alois Vocásek (13 April 1896 – 9 August 2003) was the last surviving Czechoslovakian veteran of the World War I and the last survivor of the Battle of Zborov in Ukraine.
+Alois Vocásek (13 April 1896 – 9 August 2003) was a Czech soldier.
+He was the last surviving Czechoslovak veteran of the World War I and the last survivor of the Battle of Zborov in Ukraine.
 He was one of thousands of Czechs and Slovaks who broke with the Austro-Hungarian monarchy to fight for the future Czechoslovak state as members of the Czechoslovak Legions.
 He was later controversial because of his membership in the Czech fascist/nationalist organisation Vlajka in the 1930s.

 He was the oldest member of the Seventh-day Adventist Church in the Czech Republic.
 He is buried at the Olšany Cemetery.